EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/addToCartCssClass.md

 ```
 {% endraw %}

+### Removing the class after a while

-You can also specify the time in milliseconds after which the class should be removed from the `body` tag.
+You can specify the time in milliseconds after which the class should be removed from the `body` tag.

 The usecase — opening a mini-cart popup for 3 seconds.

-Using the `data-ajax-cart-configuration` attribute:
+Setting up using the `data-ajax-cart-configuration` attribute:
 {% raw %}
 ```html
 {% comment %} Somewhere in layout/theme.liquid {% endcomment %}